By Robert F. Dorr

 It was Friday, November 26, 1943.
 A carefully arranged collection of the Third Reich’s most advanced weapons stood ready—almost—to be demonstrated to Hitler.
 The location was the German military airfield at Insterburg in East Prussia.

 Traveling to Insterburg from Berlin with his leader aboard a Junkers Ju-52 tri-motor transport plane, Reichsmarshall Hermann Göring hoped his orders to set up an impressive display had been followed to the letter.

-One observer commented that Göring looked “like a child with a new toy” as he prepared to claim credit for Germany’s recent scientific advances.
+Göring saw this as his day to shine.
+Göring looked “like a child with a new toy,” one observer commented, as he prepared to claim credit for Germany’s recent scientific advances.
 The Führer was especially interested in a new jet aircraft called the Messerschmitt Me-262, the reason for his “merriment.”
 Today Göring would be certain the Me-262 was showcased to good advantage.
 This was his chance, he believed, to restore his on-again, off-again status in good standing with the Führer.
 It was also a grand opportunity to outshine his rival, Field Marshal Erhard Milch, who held the title of Air Inspector General.